EnigmaCurry/rust-axum-template/README.md

    * Find `Source` and set it to `GitHub Actions`. (**Not** `Deploy from a branch`)

-## Clone your new repository to your to your workstation.
+## Clone your new repository to your workstation.

 ```
 ## For example: